Davi0k/express-jwt-authentication/README.md

 ## Allow guest authentication

 It may be necessary to grant access to a secure endpoint even if no **JWT** is used.
-In this way you can continue to identify authenticated users but still provide use access to guests:
+In this way the middleware will continue to identify authenticated users but still provide access to guests:

 ```javascript
 expressJwtMiddleware({